giventocode/pybus/README.md

 This sample has two components: the sender (sender.py) and the receiver (receiver.py).

 The sender is a simple web app that expects a POST request that includes the topic and the message to be delivered to the bus.
-The thought behind this approach is having the sender app live side by side (e.g. in a container) with the process that multicast the message to the receivers, and thus decouple the Service Bus semantics from the caller.
+The thought behind this approach is having the sender app live side by side (e.g., in a container) with the process requiring message multicasting, and thus decoupling the Service Bus semantics from the caller.

 The receiver is a sample implementation of a subscription to a specific topic.
 Each instance represents a client receiving messages from a specific topic.